 » Read more about Dr. Benjamin

-KT Tobin is responsible for designing, conducting, managing, and producing Benjamin Center studies on regional issues and concerns.
-Her recent publications include: Time on Test, The Fixed Costs of 3-8 Standardized Testing in New York State with Robin Jacobowitz (Benjamin Center); Agriculture Supporting Communities in the Mid-Hudson Region with Brian Obach (sociology); Communicating Student Research at SUNY New Paltz to State and Local Elected Officials with Maureen Morrow (biology); Poughkeepsie Plenty: A Community Food Assessment with Josh Simons (Benjamin Center), Leonard Nevarez (Vassar College), and Susan Grove (Poughkeepsie Plenty Food Coalition); and Mid-Hudson Arts and Culture: the Economic Impact with Eve Waltermaurer and Janis Benincasa (Benjamin Center).
-Tobin is also editor of the Benjamin Center Discussion Brief Series.
-Tobin is currently serving on the board of directors for the Phillies Bridge Farm Project, is the former vice president of the New Paltz School Board, and has served on several community committees including New Paltz GreenWorks and New Paltz Flood Aid.
-Tobin is also an adjunct lecturer in sociology, teaching Intro to Sociology, Social Inequality, and Research Methods.
+KT Tobin is responsible for designing, managing, and producing Benjamin Center projects focused on regional issues and concerns.
+Before returning to work at her alma mater SUNY New Paltz in 2008, she was the Assistant Director at the Marist Institute for Public Opinion.
+Tobin holds an M.S. in Social Research from CUNY Hunter and a Ph.D. in Sociology from SUNY Albany.
+Her dissertation research, entitled “Gender: Impacts on Participation in Local Government,” studied elected women in the Mid-Hudson region.
+Her recent publications include: with Robin Jacobowitz (The Benjamin Center) Time on Test: The Fixed Costs of 3-8 Standardized Testing in New York State; with Brian Obach (Sociology): Agriculture Supporting Communities in the Mid-Hudson Region; with Maureen Morrow (Biology): Communicating Student Research at SUNY New Paltz to State and Local Elected Officials; with Josh Simons (The Benjamin Center), Leonard Nevarez (Vassar College), and Susan Grove (Poughkeepsie Plenty Food Coalition): Poughkeepsie Plenty: A Community Food Assessment; and with Eve Waltermaurer and Janis Benincasa at The Benjamin Center, Mid-Hudson Arts and Culture: the Economic Impact.
+KT is also editor of the The Benjamin Center Discussion Brief Series.
+Tobin is currently on the SUNY New Paltz Economic Impact research team and also holds an elected position on the campus committee studying faculty governance.
+In the community, Tobin currently serves on the Village of New Paltz Affordable Housing Board, the New Paltz Regatta organizing committee, and on the Town and Village of New Paltz Emergency Preparedness committee (as its Public Information Officer).
+Previously she served on the board of directors for the Phillies Bridge Farm Project, is a former vice president of the New Paltz School Board, and has served on several community committees including New Paltz GreenWorks and New Paltz Flood Aid.
+Tobin is also an adjunct lecturer in sociology, teaching Introduction to Sociology, Social Inequality, and Research Methods.